 Mom refuses to take medication (pills) prescribed by the PCP and her cardiologist.
 Not because of difficulty swallowing them, but because she insists she has already done so and this will result in double-dosing.
 I put her meds in a pill box every week and can show her the appropriate day/compartment the pills were taken out of.
 I let her see me take them out of the box.
 I explain what each one is for and its name.
-I have printed up a list of… read more
+I have printed up a list of color/shape/size and rationale for administration… read more

 I'm sure being an RN is messing with her mind more!
 (I'm an RN too) I was going to suggest just the days doses out but realize that might not work either.
 Maybe just maybe she needs to read the pill vials (if able) to believe!
 Like she was still an RN?
 Can someone be with her to supervise instead of having them ready for her?
 My RN mind says to ask her what the medicine is for.
 Of course this all depends on what stage she is in.
 Please let us know if something works!
 My mother in law takes double doses if meds left out 😥